tugrul512bit/CompressedTerrainCache/README.md

 It's an efficient terrain-streaming tool that runs only 1 CUDA kernel (no copy) to return the required parts of terrain when the terrain doesn't fit graphics card memory (VRAM).
 For example, when a player moves through 10 GB terrain, the graphics card uses only 1-2 GB of VRAM allocated.
 It balances allocation size with performance.
 Some cards don't have enough VRAM, and some cards have too slow PCIE bandwidth.
 Both of these disadvantages are balanced with CompressedTerrainCache.

 # How does it work?
+User adds a query with a list of tile indices to be fetched.
+Then it runs a kernel and the output with tiles (in the same order of the indices given) is returned (inside device-memory so the user can continue working on GPU without a copy).

 - Takes a 2D terrain of POD type elements and linearizes each tile of it for faster access later.
 - Encodes each tile independently using CPU cores during initialization.
 - When kernel is run, it checks if the required list of tile indices are already cached inside the device memory (that is fast), and serves from there.